 Most fraudsters know companies have systems to detect the simple patterns like ip, avs or even ID/selfie verifications in place.
 I was listening to an interesting podcast that stated how much these fraudsters work together online to come up with ways to hack and steal from companies.
 They even build their own businesses out of ways to provide these services.
 It interested me enough to investigate to see the validity of the statements.
 I was interested at the content I could find was mostly outdated simple guides on how to brazenly defraud people.
 Fortunately, I didn’t conclude that fraudsters are collaborating by the thousands on how to commit fraud and hack companies.
 I believe that age is over and they understand even companies are monitoring many internet channels to do opposition research just like they do it to the same companies they commit fraud against.
 The problem now is the fraudsters are just as secretive as companies at their own tatics that allow them to have a competitive edge on their market.
 I believe the battle will continue with fraudsters and companies ever increasing the line they are willing to cross to either attack or defend.

 Back to ways to reduce the fraud.
 As stated earlier allowing some fraud is good.
 Kind of like a checkup on your immune system you can see various ways your security system is functioning.
 Eliminating fraud at the start will just allow fraudsters to pinpoint what you are doing to prevent them.
-Wasting fraudsters resources and time is probably one of the best things to do to frustrate anyone.
+Wasting fraudsters resources and time is probably one of the best things to do to frustrate anyone (Bore them out).
 An advanced fraudster might spend around $100 to get to the point where they believe they can commit their fraud.
 They need a lot of things in place and it can’t be automated.
 They might have to buy a good stolen card, ip, identity and many things to get passed your initial security checks.
 Fortunately, with some established rules and machine learning you can hopefully capture them as an outlier.
 At this point they have acted on your system and you can start applying friction to see if they really are who they say they are.

 Unfortunately, this is the part where there really isn’t a solution in the market to do id auth/proofing at scale.
 Workflows are critical to determine which path the user will take to pass their identity verification.
 Sending the user for 3D secure authentication is a simple move that usually shifts your liability of fraud to the bank since they are stating the purchase was done by them.
 Unfortunately, 3d secure is still improving with 3ds2 and I haven’t seen high adoption in the USA.
 Instead, you can start with a simple reverse lookup on the phone to get another source to verify their identity.
 VOIP sends a warning and make sure the user actually can use it.
 Next you can do some kind of social binding or account ID sync with other systems.
 Luckily we have facebook, linkedin, paypal and countless sources where users are storing their identity at.
 Just connecting one’s ID from your own service to a trusted 3rd party can increase the likelihood the user is who they say they are.
 Each of these services will provide even more data that you can all correlate to in your fraud system.
 The aspect of privacy laws should be considered as you may only be allowed to use data for certain functions.
 Data brokers become even more important for these fraud prevention tatics as the more sources increases trustworthiness.
 It will be interesting to see if consumers finally realize how much data is being held about them one day and have a backlash against theses companies.
 Consumers are wising up though and not so keen on providing all their information to anyone in the age of leaks.
 That is why it is so important to have an adaptive id proofing system in place.
 If a user refuses to provide their passport don’t make it a loss sale.
 See what you can do to get the user to a point where you trust them.
 Trust goes both ways and companies need to stop thinking they hold all the keys.